 Suspension Without Pay Letter

-Suspensions, whether unpaid or paid, constitute important components of a workplace discipline policy.
+Suspensions, whether paid or unpaid, constitute important components of a workplace discipline policy.
 Suspensions may be investigatory or disciplinary in nature.
-While this model letter concerns a disciplinary suspension without pay, employers should notify employees in writing of any suspension.
+While this model letter concerns a disciplinary suspension without pay, an employer should notify employees in writing of any suspension.

 Even when implementing an advanced form of discipline such as a suspension, an employer should strive to use the disciplinary action as a training and development tool and not merely as a means of workplace punishment.